 The e-mobility sector increasingly adopts specialized aluminum finishes for battery housings, motor components, and structural frames.
 Effective surface coatings help manage heat dissipation, reduce component wear, and improve overall vehicle efficiency and durability.

-An automotive OEM adopted powder-coated aluminum wheels to significantly boost corrosion resistance and visual appeal, resulting in a 40% reduction in warranty claims related to corrosion issues and dramatically improving consumer satisfaction.
+An automotive OEM adopted powder-coated aluminum wheels to significantly enhance corrosion resistance and visual appeal, resulting in a 40% reduction in warranty claims related to corrosion issues and a dramatic improvement in consumer satisfaction.

 An aerospace manufacturer successfully implemented anodized aluminum brackets, substantially reducing corrosion-related maintenance by 30% and enhancing overall aircraft reliability and operational lifespan.

-A major consumer electronics company applied electroplated aluminum finishes on laptop housings, creating premium aesthetics and increasing durability.
+A major consumer electronics company applied electroplated aluminum finishes to laptop housings, creating a premium aesthetic and increasing durability.
 This led to improved market positioning and customer preference over competitors lacking similar premium finishes.

 Selecting alloys such as A383 or ADC10 ensures the best results for high-quality surface treatments, as these alloys offer superior surface characteristics, casting fluidity, and minimal porosity.